C4dynamics/C4dynamics/README.md

 So why wait?
 Start using the C4dynamics today and take your algorithms engineering to the next level!

+## Note
+This frameworked is aimed mainly for the purpose of developing algorithms for a body in motion or

 ## Quickstart

 See jupyter notebook demonstrations in examples (GitHub repository).